 Press Play to Watch & Feel The Impact of our CX Day.
 Also, turn up your volume to hear the song as it says so much!

 YOU can create anything you put your mind to.
 If you want a customer-centric culture, you can make it happen with the right team.
 It takes a village yet when you have the right support, MAGIC HAPPENS!
 It’s exactly what earned us wonderful recognition!

-20 Ways To Elevate YOUR Company Culture & Keep CX Momentum Going
+How to Elevate YOUR Company Culture & Keep CX Momentum Going

 - Measure customer satisfaction and related metrics like Net Promoter (NPS) and celebrate positive scores.
 Send cake and balloons to top-performing sales offices and those with Y/Y improvements.

 - Recognize employees when customers mention their names in surveys, social media, and other sources of feedback.

 - Distribute a CEO video email message thanking employees for creating passionate promoters.